Business Asset Protection in Florida

 Corporation

 A Florida corporation creates a legal barrier between the shareholders’ personal assets and the corporation’s liabilities.
 If the business is sued, only the corporation’s assets are at risk.
-The shareholders’ personal assets are protected unless the shareholder personally guaranteed the obligation or a court pierces the corporate veil.
+The shareholders’ personal assets are protected unless a shareholder personally guaranteed the obligation or a court pierces the corporate veil.

 Limited Liability Company